barunkumar04/aws-solutions-architect-exam-prep/README.md

   - Access Key: access AWS using AWS CLI or SDK
   - Audit: IAM Credential Report & IAM Access Advisor

 ## EC2 Fundamentals

+### AWS Budget setup
+  - By default IAM user doesn't has permission to setup a AWS Budget.
+  - Root user must provide the permission to IAM user, if an IAM wants to setup a AWS Budget.
+Follow Login using Root user -> Account -> Activate from here
+  - Budget is setup on account level.
+There are multiple kind of budget which can be setup, Cost budget is recomended one.
+  - Using budget we can set setup level wise alerting.
+For example, first alert on 80% of budget amount consumption and so on.
+  - There is also a provision to define action upon reaching the alert.
+This is optional.